 Entrance ticket:

-After all, the Cu Chi tunnels is one of the most attractive tourist destination, especially during educational trip or family trip to Vietnam.
+After all, the Cu Chi Tunnels are among the most popular tourist destinations, especially for an educational or family trip to Vietnam.
 If you have any questions about Vietnam tourism, do not hesitate to contact us at:

 Best regards,